RocketChat/docs-old/3. Installation/2. PaaS Deployments/ReadySpace/README.md

-Deploying Rocket.Chat on ReadySpce Cloud
+Deploying Rocket.Chat on ReadySpace Cloud

 ReadySpace offers both Linux and Windows VPS backed by SSDs.
 There needs to be no specialized configuration.